Canon 40D Comparison Review

 The Canon EOS 40D is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in August 2007 and is equipped with an APS-C sensor.
 It offers a resolution of 10.1 megapixel.

-The Canon 40D has a Camera Elo of 1479.
+Is the Canon 40D a good camera?
+The 40D has a Camera Elo of 1470.
 This rating puts the 40D below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 40D also falls below average. – Well, the Canon 40D is more than 11 years old, and there have been many other good digital cameras released since 2007.
+In terms of its sensor size category (APS cameras), the 40D also ranks below average. – Well, the Canon 40D is more than 12 years old, and there have been many other good digital cameras released since 2007.

 |Digital single lens reflex|